 The latest version of XBT offers many new features and it’s integrated with your desktop so it’s super easy to point and click your way to making reliable backups.
 XBT will restore your entire /home directory in an emergency and it now sets up the dedicated XBT Drive for you.
 XBT is designed to work with CYA.
 Your CYA operating system snapshots are backed up by XBT so rebiuilding a broken system is just a matter of putting everything back with XBT and using CYA to restore your system settings and installed programs.

 XBT is designed for use with Linux Mint’s 18.x series and Ubunttu 16.04 and up.
 It also works with Debian 9,MX Linux, LMDE 3 and just about every Debian/Ubuntu based distribution of Linux.
 Thanks for all your kind feedback and interest in XBT!

-Version 2.3 includes many small fixes but looks and works pretty much like version 2.0.
+Version 3.0 includes many small fixes but looks and works pretty much like version 2.0.
 New features include better command line operation and the ability to call XBT within a script.
 XBT now comes in a .deb file for super easy installation.
 Users who already have XBT installed can simply install the new deb package.
 Your old version of XBT should be detected and removed automatically.

 Watch the video to learn how to install and use XBT: